VrushabhDamle/sky130PLLdesign/README.md

 # Day 2: PLL Labs and post-layout simulations

+On the second day of the workshop, we did a lot of things.
+Firstly, we performed pre-layout simulations for all the components individually.
+Then we combined all the files and did a pre-layout spice simulation for the complete PLL.
+Then we were given a walkthrough of the layout of the PLL.
+We performed post-layout simulations for the components at this stage and then say the complete layout of the PLL.
+We created the GDS file for our layout and also saw the further steps required for the tapeout process.

 ## Part 9: PLL components circuit design

 - We created a circuit description ngspice and we did it for the frequency divider circuit.